Charlotte Canning, Countess Canning: Vicereine of India

-Lord Canning was appointed Governor-General of India, and the couple moved to the country in 1856.
+Lord Canning was appointed Governor-General of India, and the couple moved to the country in January 1856.
 They resided at Government House in Calcutta.
 She disliked the formality and routine of the residence, writing that "its greatest sin is its intense dullness".
 The couple spent their retreats at Barrackpore, a "resonantly Anglicized place" sixteen miles from central Calcutta.
 An accomplished botanist, Canning came to love Barrackpore's "jungly" characteristics, noting that the "luxuriant growth in the jungly ground outside, of dazzling green during the Rains, is more beautiful than I can describe and I always think of the Palm House at Kew".

 Lady Canning was in the country during the India Mutiny, a rebellion in India against the rule of the British East India Company that ran from May 1857 to July 1859.
-Her husband was much criticized for his perceived clemency of the rebels, but the Cannings had the firm support of Victoria.
+Her husband was much criticized for his perceived clemency of the rebels, but the Cannings had the firm support of Queen Victoria.
 After the end of the Mutiny, rule of India was transferred over to the British Crown.
 Lord Canning was made its viceroy, making his wife the country's first vicereine.
 Her new position lacked official duties, but she did play a social role and partook in philanthropic efforts.

 Artistry

 Owing to her high position in the country, Charlotte once described her situation as being "isolated to a degree I could never have imagined".
 She found comfort in her collection and artistic renderings of India's flora, and devoted much of her time to the garden at Barrackpore.
 As an amateur artist, Canning favoured watercolours and kept many portfolios of her works.
 The historian Eugenia W. Herbert describes Charlotte as the "most memorable and the most accomplished of the women botanical illustrators in India".
 Her efforts fill the pages of nineteen volumes, currently being held in Harewood House.
-She was also one of India's earliest photographers.
+She was also one of India's earliest photographers, taking many photos, and also commissioning and collecting others.

 Also interested in natural history, Charlotte collected samples when travelling with her husband on his tours of India.
 Her cousin accompanied one of these trips and noted that Charlotte's "genuine love of plants and flowers makes every step in this country of interest to her."
 She also travelled without her husband.
 She kept a journal and wrote frequently to Queen Victoria, providing detailed accounts of life in India to the fascinated monarch.
 She also sent nature samples to Victoria's children.
 Victoria, in turn, replied regularly.
 Much of their correspondence still remains.